AashitaK/ML-Workshops/README.md

 - Concatentating and merging dataframes
 - Split-apply-combine operations by grouping rows of a dataframe
 - More operations such as sorting the rows, creating a dataframe from the scratch, etc.
-- Normalization and Scaling of features
+- Normalization and scaling of features

 Session 3: Model building, tuning and testing - 1
 - Splitting dataset into training and testing sets